Galaxy Metallicity Gradients in the Reionization Epoch from the FIRE-2 Simulations: Results

 In Fig.~\ref{fig:gala_alphatoz}, we present the redshift evolution of gas-phase metallicity gradients for all galaxies in our sample across $M_\ast\sim10^5-10^{10}\,\mathrm{M}_{\odot}$.
 Individual galaxies are shown as gray points, while the red line indicates the average gradient at each redshift.
 For comparison, blue lines show the results from \citet{Sun2024_z04_3} based on FIRE-2 galaxies at $z \sim 0.44-3$.
 The green points represent simulation results from \citet{Garcia_EAGLE_TNG}, which include data from the TNG, Illustris, and EAGLE projects, covering a mass range of $M_\ast\sim10^{8}-10^{10}\,\mathrm{M}_{\odot}$.
 The remaining points correspond to observation measurements from \citet{Arribas2024_z7, Vallini2024_z7, Venturi2024_z6-8, Tripodi2024_z4-10, Li2025}, with stellar masses in the range $M_\ast\sim10^{7.5}-10^{11}\,\mathrm{M}_{\odot}$.
 This color and symbol scheme is used consistently in the following figures.

-In the reionization epoch, FIRE-2 galaxies show negative metallicity gradients with typical slopes of about $-0.1,\mathrm{dex\cdot kpc^{-1}}$.
+In the EoR, FIRE-2 galaxies show negative metallicity gradients with typical slopes of about $-0.1\,\mathrm{dex\cdot kpc^{-1}}$.
 These values are on average steeper than the mean gradients at cosmic noon, but the scatter is substantially larger, encompassing more extreme cases of both positive and negative gradients.
 As galaxies evolve, these gradients systematically flatten, indicating a transition toward a more chemically homogeneous internal structure.
 At the same time, scatter in metallicity gradients is also substantially larger at high redshift, reflecting the dynamical instability of early galaxies and allowing for more extreme metallicity gradients, with values ranging from as steep as $-0.5\,\mathrm{dex\cdot kpc^{-1}}$ to as positive as $+0.2\,\mathrm{dex\cdot kpc^{-1}}$.
 Over time, however, the scatter decreases steadily, suggesting that galaxies evolve toward more stable and regulated states in both dynamical and chemical properties \citep{Garcia_EAGLE_TNG}.
 This evolution suppresses the occurrence of extreme gradients -- either strongly positive or negative -- at lower redshifts.

 These trends are broadly consistent with the results from Illustris and EAGLE at $z > 5$ \citep{Garcia_EAGLE_TNG}, although the metallicity gradients in FIRE-2 tend to be slightly flatter in comparison.
-This is likely due to differences in metal mixing: EAGLE locks metals in gas particles \citep{Aguirre2005}, and Illustris lack explicit modeling of unresolved turbulent mixing \citep{Escala2018, Semenov2024}.
+This is likely due to differences in metal mixing: EAGLE locks metals to individual gas particles, such that metals are not exchanged between particles \citep{Aguirre2005}, and Illustris lacks explicit modeling of unresolved turbulent mixing \citep{Escala2018, Semenov2024}.
 These differences can lead to less efficient metal redistribution and thus steeper gradients in those simulations.
 FOGGIE \citep{Acharyya2024_FOGGIE} results exhibit strongly negative gradients.
 As mentioned in that paper, the relatively weak supernova feedback and centrally concentrated star formation tend to retain metals in the central regions, thereby producing systematically steeper negative gradients.

-By the end of our analysis at $z = 5$, the average metallicity gradient in FIRE-2 galaxies reaches approximately $-0.1\,\mathrm{dex\cdot kpc^{-1}}$, comparable to values typically observed at lower redshifts (e.g. $\sim -0.08$).